supanadit/stay/README.md

 # STAY
-Future proof universal package manager fo `Go`.
+Bulletproof package manager fo `Go`.

 ## How it works